 If you do not plan to get the IVP Bible Background Commentary, the Cultural Backgrounds Study Bible best provides the historical and cultural background of the biblical text.

-Presently, the only translation available for this study Bible is the NIV.
+Presently, this study Bible is only available in the NIV and NRSV.
 For most Christians, I would still recommend MacArthur Study Bible or NIV Zondervan Study Bible as a first study Bible purchase.

 7. Life Application Study Bible (HCSB, KJV, NASB, NIV, NKJV, NLT)